GRADE 7 COURSE DESCRIPTIONS:

 Math 7 – Math 7 is designed to assist students in mastering the standards, building a solid math foundation, providing for a smooth middle school transition and establishing academic confidence.
 This class will provide a strong base as students navigate through the secondary math curriculum.
 Course topics include ratios and proportional relationships, the number system (rational numbers), expressions and equations, statistics and probability, and geometry.
 By taking Math 7 in 7th grade, students will then take Math 8 in 8th and be thoroughly prepared to take Algebra I in 9th grade.
 This math sequence will better prepare students for PSSA exams during the 7th and 8th grade.

 Algebra I – Algebra I is a course in which students learn how to solve problems by using variables to represent unknown quantities and then solving for those unknown quantities by writing equations and inequalities.
 Course topics include a review of the order of operations with integers, solving equations, and simplifying expressions.
 Students will work extensively on solving and graphing linear equations and inequalities.
 Additional topics will include rules of exponents, factors and polynomials, polynomial fractions, and radicals.
-Students who successfully complete this course with an 82% or higher will be prepared to move on to Geometry.
-Students who earn an 81% or below will repeat Algebra I in 8th grade.
+Students who successfully complete this course with a 70% or higher will be prepared to move on to Geometry.
+Students who earn a 69% or below will repeat Algebra I in 8th grade.

 English Language Arts – The 7th grade English Language Arts course is designed to provide integrated instruction in reading and writing based on the Pennsylvania Common Core Standards.
 In this course, equal attention is allotted to a wide variety of literary and informational texts.
 The students will read and write responses in various genres, including: argumentative, informative/explanatory, narrative, research, and text dependent essays.
 Text analysis and critical thinking skills, such as comparing and contrasting different mediums, is a primary focus.
 Working independently and collaboratively, students will be encouraged to utilize analytical thought in considering resources and ideas they encounter.